Close the (Thigh) Gapby Jen Sinkler

 If more skin-on-skin contact were the goal, I would be golden.
 Alas, in our cultural pursuit of becoming less, the goal is, of course, less contact — more daylight, shining right through your legs.

-Many women remain unmoved by this campaign, and in fact relish quite a different aesthetic.
-I am one of them.
+Many women remain unmoved by this campaign, and relish quite a different aesthetic for themselves (while hopefully remaining mum on other people’s choices for themselves).
+I am one of those.
 During the past several weeks, as part of a video project I’m involved with, I averaged approximately a thousand lunge reps per day, and as a result, I noticed an increased girthiness to my own thighs.
 This was a pleasant realization — in my world, juicy quads are a good thing.
 All the better to squat with, you know?

 Regardless of whether you squat or don’t give one, this is a discussion worth having, because to position the thigh gap as a fitness goal indicates that it’s achievable based on your behavior…and this, frankly, may not be.